 For some reason, I have always believed that Pumpkin is not part of our Low Carb Lifestyle, not to mention Keto.

-2 years ago as I have started with our blog and I was doing much more searching and learning about ingredients, I have found out pumpkins are a big part of everyone’s life.
-Whether they are doing Keto Or Low Carb Lifestyle.
+Years ago, as I started with our blog and did much more searching and learning about ingredients, I found out pumpkins are a big part of everyone’s life, especially for people who are doing Keto or Low Carb Lifestyle.

-Made few recipes, calculated the carbohydrates and have realized, that yes, they are actually fully Low Carb.
-And if you do the planning and right calculations, they can also be a part of the Keto Diet.
+I made a few recipes, calculated the carbohydrates, and realized that they are fully Low Carb.
+And if you do the planning and correct calculations, they can also be a part of the Keto Diet.

 Pumpkins Nutrition Facts

-One of the great advantages of adding pumpkins into your Low Carb Lifestyle is the amount of Beta Carotene it contains.
-These great antioxidants give the pumpkins its beautiful orange color and get transformed into
+One of the significant advantages of adding pumpkins to your Low Carb Lifestyle is the amount of Beta Carotene it contains.
+These great antioxidants give the pumpkins their beautiful orange color and get transformed into Vitamin A once consumed.

-With a really minimum amount of carbohydrates and 0 Cholesterol, there is no reason to postpone your decision in making superb recipes out of this wonderful Autumn Vegetable.
-In some cases perceived as well a fruit.
+With a minimum amount of carbohydrates and 0 Cholesterol, there is no reason to postpone your decision to make superb recipes out of this beautiful Autumn Vegetable.
+In some cases perceived as a fruit.

 What is a Pumpkin Exactly?

-The name came from the most common Pumpkins being in a very similar shape of a watermelon.
+The name came from the most common Pumpkins being in a very similar shape to a watermelon.
 The name has stayed and is very much associated with it.
-Inside of a Pumpkin is filled with Pumpkin seeds, so popular in Low Carb or Keto Lifestyle as well.
-You can make your own Pepitas, by roasting them (recipe is coming soon) or use the seeds as a replacement of flour in baking Keto Desserts.

 Pumpkins have been cultivated from a Squash Plant and are round in shape, smooth with a bit of rough skin.
-They are mostly found in deep yellow to fully orange color.
+They are primarily found in deep yellow to fully orange colors.

 Types of Pumpkins